SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 Instead of displaying a full rectangle, we want a better visual.
 `Sparta` canvas offers a shape factory.
 This shape factory returns shape path \(lines, rectangle, ellipse, circle...\) that can be passed to the canvas using the message `path:`.
 Other shapes can be easily added.

 For example with the following expression `path: (aCanvas shape ellipse: self boundsInLocal)` we now draw a circle since the bounds of the receiver returns a square of 80.
-Result is shown in Figure *@figCardCircle@*:
+The result is shown in Figure *@figCardCircle@*:

 ```
 MgdRawCardElement >> drawOnSpartaCanvas: aCanvas